dwojcik92/LinuxListLastLogins/README.md

-# LinuxListLastLogins
+# List Last Logins
-Script to print put last sucesfull logins to the computer
+Script to print out last sucesfull logins to the computer